Fall Prevention for Older Adults

 Falls are a common cause of injury for older adults.
 Do the following to help protect yourself:

 - Stay active.
 Exercise can help strengthen your muscles and improve your balance.
-Your caregiver may recommend water aerobics, walking, or Tai Chi.
-He may also recommend physical therapy to improve your coordination.
-Never start an exercise program without asking your caregiver first.
+Your healthcare provider may recommend water aerobics, walking, or Tai Chi.
+He or she may also recommend physical therapy to improve your coordination.
+Never start an exercise program without asking your healthcare provider first.

 - Wear shoes that fit well and have soles that grip.
 Wear shoes both inside and outside.
 Use slippers with good grip.
 Avoid shoes with high heels.

 - Use assistive devices as directed.
-Your caregiver may suggest that you use a cane or walker to help you keep your balance.
+Your healthcare provider may suggest that you use a cane or walker to help you keep your balance.
 You may need to have grab bars put in your bathroom near the toilet or in the shower.

 - Stand or sit up slowly.
 This may help you keep your balance and prevent falls.

 - Wear a personal alarm.
 This is a device that allows you to call 911 if you need help.
-Ask your caregiver for more information.
+Ask your healthcare provider for more information.

 - Manage your medical conditions.
-Keep all appointments with your caregivers.
+Keep all appointments with your healthcare providers.
 Visit your eye doctor as directed.